 You can also add distorsion to the generated text with

 But scanned document usually aren't that clear are they?
 Add

 -rbl to get gaussian blur on the generated image with user-defined radius (here 0, 1, 2, 4):

 Maybe you want another background?
 Add

--b to define one of the three available backgrounds: gaussian noise (0), plain white (1), quasicrystal (2) or picture (3).
+-b to define one of the three available backgrounds: gaussian noise (0), plain white (1), quasicrystal (2) or image (3).

-When using picture background (3).
-A picture from the pictures/ folder will be randomly selected and the text will be written on it.
+When using image background (3).
+A image from the images/ folder will be randomly selected and the text will be written on it.

 Or maybe you are working on an OCR for handwritten text?
 Add

 It uses a Tensorflow model trained using this excellent project by Grzego.